This article originally appeared in March 2019 and has been updated with new information for our readers.

 Tip #4: Explore the Possibilities of Digital Print

-Every new eCommerce business owner seeking packaging will have to decide between flexography versus digital print.
+Every new ecommerce business owner seeking corrugated packaging will have to decide between flexography versus digital print.
 Since digital printing does not require print plates, the turnaround time is unmatched compared to traditional print methods.
 Digital print also reduces the number of prepress procedures required to make your box, and thus offers an expedited production process compared to flexo that can benefit your timeline.

 Packaging Production Timeline Example